Sky-senge/sakura_anime_back_rev/README_EN.md

 4. Install FFmpeg and set up the environment variables.
 5. Install MariaDB 10.11 and import the `sakura_anime_sample.sql` database.
 6. Optionally, create a runtime database user based on the `Create_SQL_User.sql` template.
-7. Configure the `application.properties` file based on the provided template.
+7. Configure the `application.properties` file based on the provided template(.temp File).
 8. In the IDE, set the main class to `SakuraAnimeBackendApplication` and run the project.

 ---